Wolox/github-organization-manager-node/README.md

 # github-organization-manager-node

-github manager (This is a test PR to trigger github events!!)
+github manager (This is a test PR to trigger github events!!!!!)

 ## First steps